Legal Insurance

 How much does it cost to make a will?

 Typically, you can create a will on your own, through an online service, or with a lawyer.
-Because the process can be complex, you may benefit from having the help of an estate planning attorney
+Because the process can be complex, you may benefit from having the help of an estate planning attorney.

 The cost of making a will on your own

-While cost friendly, holographic wills may be a hassle to write if you have complex finances or end-of-life wishes.
+• Write it out yourself: You could write one yourself (aka a holographic will).
+While cost friendly, holographic wills are not the best option if you have complex finances or end-of-life wishes.
 Plus, they don’t always stand up in court.
-Downloadable templates or kits usually don't allow for much customization, but they tend to be low cost.

 Online will makers provide services that allow you to input your information in their platform to create a more personalized will.
 Some companies allow you to create your will at no cost, while others charge a fee for the creation of the will and any add-ons you choose — like legal support.